lzukw/WirelessDisplay/WirelessDisplayClient/README.md

 - Start a sreaming-source on the local computer, that streams the local desktop to the remote computer.

-The WirelessDisplayClient uses a local `ScriptRunner`-class to run, start or stop scripts on the local computer.
-Again the scripts on the local computer use other programs to do the reals work.
+The WirelessDisplayClient uses a `LocalScriptRunner`-class to run, start or stop scripts on the local computer.
+Again the scripts on the local computer use other programs to do the real work.

 ## Using this program